tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/魅族通道接入_intl_en.md

 The Meizu push channel is a system-level push channel **officially provided by Meizu**.
 On a Meizu phone, push messages can be delivered through Meizu's system channel without opening the application.

 >
->- For the Meizu push channel, the notification title cannot contain more than 32 characters, and the notification content cannot contain more than 100 characters.
+>- For the Meizu push channel, the notification title can support up to 32 characters, and the notification content can support up to 100 characters.
->- The Meizu push channel does not support message passthrough.
+>- The Meizu push channel does not support in-app messages.
 >- The Meizu channel supports arrival callback and click callback but not passthrough.

 ## Directions